Back panel parts kit plus PCB / Transistor / Diode mounting parts kit for the Deluxe Chassis

 - The back panel itself (pictured in some photos) is not included

-- The kit contains 16 standoffs for mounting 2 typical amplifier PCBs (F4, F5, etc) to heatsinks using 8 standoffs per PCB.
-We include an extra 4 spare.
-We have been advised that if you are making the F5-T (which has 6 PCBs total) you will need to source an extra 4 standoffs.
-We'll include more in future batches but for now, please note there are 20 standoffs included.
+- The kit contains 24 standoffs for mounting 2 typical amplifier PCBs (F4, F5, etc) to heatsinks using 8 standoffs per PCB, or an F5-T (which has 6 PCBs total) which will use all 24

 - The Neutrik RCAs have mounting holes in the top left and bottom right.
 Be sure to install the Deluxe Chassis rear panel the correct way so the holes match up.
 If they don't, flip it around.
 Hifi2000 panels always have a "perfect" side and a "working" side.
 The "perfect" side of the rear panel should be facing outwards.